duncte123/ghostly-bksy-feed/faq.md

 - No NSFW, please.
 - All images must have an alt text description!
+- Automated accounts that post more frequently than every hour may be banned in order to avoid flooding the feed.
+I am willing to work with you if your account posts a lot of pertinent information and you are willing to provide aggregated posts for the feed to latch on to.
+Message me if this is the case.
 - Accounts may be blacklisted from the feed at operator discretion.
 Be nice.

 # What if I want my posts excluded from the feed?